 - B. Provided further, those Elected Officials or county employees attending meetings workshops, conferences or other objectives of trips, which are conducted at a designated hotel, motel or other public lodging place as provided by this subsection, who choose to acquire less expensive lodging at another hotel, motel or other public lodging place shall be reimbursed for local transportation costs incurred traveling between such optional lodging and the designated hotel, motel or other public lodging place not to exceed the difference between the cost of the designated lodging and the cost of the optional lodging.
-74 O.S. §500.9 C - 7.
-A per diem allowance in lieu of subsistence may be authorized by the Elected Official or their representative by a travel claim which shall include all charges for meals and lodging, not to exceed an amount authorized by the provisions of the Internal Revenue Code of 1986, as amended, for deductibility of expenses for travel while away from home without additional documentation.
-More specifically, when a traveler has lodging provided at no cost to the County (e.g., as in the case of staying with a friend or relative who lives near the travel destination), a ten-dollar lodging per diem allowance may be claimed in addition to the regular meals and incidentals per diem allowance claimed.
-Such occurrence must be documented on the travel claim.
-74 O.S. §500.9 B - 8.
+74 O.S. §500.9 B - 7.
 Employees are encouraged to utilize purchase orders to pay for hotel accommodations to minimize out-of-pocket expenses.
-Further, when hotel accommodations are paid through a purchase order, meals and other optional services shall not be charged to the hotel bill. - 9.
+Further, when hotel accommodations are paid through a purchase order, meals and other optional services shall not be charged to the hotel bill. - 8.
 When employees share a room, both occupants need to provide a copy of the shared hotel bill with their travel claim for proof of a share room.
-Note: One of the two bills should have the notation, "zero reimbursement-double occupancy".

-- 10. Elected officials and County employees who have been required to attend hearings or meetings of any congressional committee or subcommittee or any federal agency, board or commission shall be reimbursed for their actual and necessary travel and lodging expenses; however, the Elected Official must approve any claims in connection with such expenses.
-74 O.S. §500.9 D - 11.
-An Elected Official may authorize reimbursement for overnight lodging while in official travel status within the State of Oklahoma at a rate of up to 150% of the amount authorized under the above subsection entitled, "Hotel and other Lodging (3.)" if it is determined that no lodging was available at the maximum rate set out in said subsection.
-Prior to authorizing such payment, the Elected Official or employee shall certify the efforts made to obtain lodging at the rate set out in said subsection and the reasons why such lodging was not available within a reasonable distance from the Elected Official's or employee's work station.
-74 O.S. §500.9 H
+Note: One of the two bills should have the notation, "zero reimbursement-double occupancy". - 9.
+Elected officials and County employees who have been required to attend hearings or meetings of any congressional committee or subcommittee or any federal agency, board or commission shall be reimbursed for their actual and necessary travel and lodging expenses; however, the Elected Official must approve any claims in connection with such expenses.
+74 O.S. §500.9 C - 10 An Elected Official may authorize reimbursement for overnight lodging while in official travel status within the State of Oklahoma at a rate of up to 150% of the amount authorized under the above subsection entitled, "Hotel and other Lodging (3.)" if it is determined that no lodging was available at the maximum rate set out in said subsection.
+Prior to authorizing such payment, the Elected Official or employee shall certify the efforts made to obtain lodging at the rate set out in said subsection and the reasons why such lodging was not available within a reasonable distance from the Elected Official's or employee's workstation.
+74 O.S. §500.9 G